choppythelumberjack/trivial-codegen/README.md

 The purpose of the trivial code generator is to generate simple case classes representing tables in a database.
-Create one or multiple CodeGeneratorConfig objects and call the `.writeFiles` or `.writeStrings` methods on the code generator and the reset happens automatically.
+Create one or multiple CodeGeneratorConfig objects and call the `.writeFiles` or `.writeStrings` methods on the code generator and the rest happens automatically.

 Given the following schema:
 ````sql